Understanding Childhood Apraxia of Speech: A Parent's Guide

 The collaborative approach we take at CommuniKids means you're not just dropping your child off for therapy—you're part of the team.

-We'll teach you techniques you can use at home, help you understand what your child is working on, and make sure everyone in your child's life is on the same page.
+We will teach you home techniques, help you understand your child's work, and ensure everyone in your child's life is on the same page.

 What Makes CommuniKids Different in Treating Apraxia?

-If you’re dealing with something as specific as childhood apraxia of speech, you want to have people who really get it.
+You want experts if you're dealing with something as specific as childhood apraxia of speech.
 At our practice, we have a great deal of experience with apraxia and know first-hand the difference that the right approach can make.

 Our services as a Jolimont and Victoria Park clinic extend to telehealth appointments and school visits.
-We are an NDIS Registered Provider so we do see children on funding, however, we believe all children deserve quality speech pathology services irrespective of funding.
+We are an NDIS registered provider, so we do see children on funding; however, we believe all children deserve high-quality speech therapy, irrespective of funding.

 Supporting Your Child at Home

-Professional therapy is crucial, but the magic really happens in everyday moments at home.
+Professional therapy is crucial, but everyday moments at home are where the magic truly happens.
 The good news?
 You don't need to become a speech therapist yourself.
-You just need to be an encouraging, patient parent who creates lots of opportunities for communication.
+You just need to be an encouraging, patient parent who creates many opportunities for communication.

 Make Communication Pressure-Free